Methods to Calculate the Upper Bound of Gini Coefficient Based on Grouped Data and the Result for China: Introduction

-However, Our Example~\ref{ex:Mehran1} in Section~\ref{sec:example} shows that this result is not correct.
-Moreover, when $p_i=d_i$ for some $i$, \eqref{eq:MehranBeta} cannot be used.
-As for the special situation when $p_i=\frac{i}{k+1}$, Mehran(1975) provided another method, which is
+However, our Example~\ref{ex:Mehran1} in Section~\ref{sec:example} serves as a counter-example to show this assertion is incorrect.
+Moreover, \eqref{eq:MehranBeta} cannot be applied when $p_i=d_i$ for some $i$.
+In the specific scenario where $p_i=\frac{i}{k+1}$, \cite{mehran1975bounds} has proposed an alternative method as follows:

-where ``$[x]$'' represent the largest integer which is no greater than $x$, and $n=k+1$.
-Example~\ref{ex:Mehran2} points out that this result is not correct either.
-Silber(1990) held the opinion that $\Delta^*$ is reached at $\beta_i^*$ given by
+where ``$[x]$'' represents the largest integer no greater than $x$.
+Example~\ref{ex:Mehran2} provides another counter-example to show this result is not correct either. \cite{silber1990new} wrote that $\Delta^*$ is reached at $\beta_i^*$ given by

-where $r_i=p_i-p_{i-1}$, $s_i=L(p_i)-L(p_{i-1})$.
-This is again not correct, which can be seen in Example~\ref{ex:Silber}.
-Besides, Murray(1978), Fuller(1979), Giorgi and Pallini(1987), Cerone and Dragomir(2007) also investigated the upper bound of Gini coefficient, but their methods require the income brackets $\{a_i\}$, and Ogwang(2003,2004) gave the relationship between \eqref{eq:GUbracket} and \eqref{eq:Mehran}.
-We find that how to calculate the smallest upper bound of Gini coefficient in the absence of income brackets is still not properly solved.

-The main results of this articles are listed below: 1.
-Demonstrate that fomula~\eqref{eq:Mehran} is generally correct (Theorem~\ref{th:traditional}) without requiring $L(p)$ to be derivable everywhere.
-2. Provide a fine and easy-to-compute upper bound when $\{p_i,\mu_i\}$ are given but $\{a_i\}$ are absent (Theorem~\ref{th:unstrict1}), and this upper bound equals to the smallest upper bound under some situation (Theorem~\ref{th:unstrict2}).
-3. Provide an effective algorithm to calculate the exact smallest upper bound \eqref{eq:Mehran}, and use this algorithm together with \eqref{eq:GL} to calculate the upper and lower bounds for rural and urban China from 2003 to 2008 using data from {\em China Statistical Yearbook}.
-4. Use some examples to illustrate that the methods of Mehran and Silber are inappropriate.
-The following sections will discuss the foregoing four results separately.
-Proofs for lemmas and theorems in Section~3 and Section~4 are left to the Appendix.